Friday, September 18, 2015

 You'd want to be a little careful with this.
 If you literally sent a copy to every nearby star system, that would include ones you've already visited (even the home world), and some of those would make their way back to where they started, and start making copies of themselves.
 That is, you would get exponential growth, everywhere the probes visit.

 The total number of craft might double every few centuries.
-If every copy used a ton of raw materials, they would consume the mass of the moon in about 70 generations, or a few dozen millennia.
-In a few million years, they could eat every planet, planetoid and moon in the galaxy.
+If every copy used a ton of raw materials, they would consume the mass of our Moon in about 70 generations of copying, or a few dozen millennia.
+In a few million years, probes could eat every planet, planetoid and moon in the galaxy.
 Or, at least, every unpopulated one.
 Or, at least, the portion of the material of the unpopulated ones that was suited for making the craft.

 The polite way to send such probes would be to remember which places you'd already visited and only send copies to new places.
 In technical terms, this results in a breadth-first search of the galaxy.
 Instead of exponential growth you get cubic, that is, a steadily expanding radius of exploration.
 In our scenario of craft traveling 1/200 the speed of light (and not taking too long to build copies), this would cover the whole galaxy in around 20 million years, starting at the edge, or 10 million starting near the center.